Citizens Insurance Co of Canada v Parsons

 Citizens Insurance Co of Canada v Parsons is a major Canadian constitutional case decided by the Judicial Committee of the Privy Council, at that time the highest court of appeal for the British Empire.
 The case decided a significant issue of the division of powers between the federal Parliament and the provincial legislatures.
 The approach taken to provincial power, as advocated by Premier Oliver Mowat of Ontario, began to set the constitutional framework for broad provincial powers and a reduction in the centralist vision of Confederation espoused by Prime Minister John A. Macdonald.

 At issue was the scope of provincial legislative jurisdiction over property and civil rights under s.
 92(13) of the British North America Act, 1867 (now the Constitution Act, 1867) compared to the federal power over trade and commerce under s.
 91(2).
 The Judicial Committee held that the provincial power included regulating individual business contracts, in this case insurance contracts, while the federal trade and commerce power related to matters that affected Canada as a whole, but did not extend to regulating particular businesses.

 Although the point in issue was a matter of insurance law, the constitutional aspect of the decision was far-reaching.
 The Judicial Committee decision rejected a broad interpretation of the federal trade and commerce power, and established a substantial reading of the provincial property and civil rights power.

 The case continues to be regularly cited by the Supreme Court of Canada in division of powers cases.
+It is included in a collection of significant constitutional decisions from the Judicial Committee, published by the federal Department of Justice.